Introduction

 • italic_match is the core function of ritalic:

-• takes a vector of scientific names as input and align them to checklist of ITALIC and retrieves the corresponding accepted names
+• It takes a vector of scientific names as input, aligns them against the ITALIC checklist, and retrieves the corresponding accepted scientific names.

 match <- ritalic::italic_match(c('Cetraria islandica L. subsp. islandica', 'Lecanora albela','Parmelia caperata (L.) Ach', 'Ramalina americana Hal' ))